jlamperez/mortis/README.md

 At its core, Mortis connects to a powerful **Large Language Model (LLM)**, giving life to a ghostly digital entity that speaks, feels, and acts.

 As you converse with Mortis, its responses are not limited to text — the spirit manifests itself through a **SeeedStudio SO101 robotic arm**, whose gestures are controlled via the **[LeRobot](https://huggingface.co/lerobot)** framework from Hugging Face.
-Each motion of the arm reflects Mortis’s emotions and mood, as if the mechanical limb were **possessed** — transforming AI intent into tangible, spectral movement.
+Each motion of the arm reflects Mortis's emotions and mood, as if the mechanical limb were **possessed** — transforming AI intent into tangible, spectral movement.

 This project explores the haunting intersection of **language, embodiment, and robotics**, blending cutting-edge AI with creative storytelling to build a truly haunted control room 👻🤖.